ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 `teams_map.csv` is generated automatically on every dry-run.
 Fill in the `teams` column (comma-separated names accepted) and pass it back on apply.
 Files that already have `teams:` are left unchanged.

 The teams map is a lookup table, not a scope filter.
 Only orgs that are being processed (determined by `--enterprise`, `--orgs-file`, or `/user/orgs`) will be touched.
 If your orgs file has 1 org and your teams map has 100 entries, only the 1 org gets processed using its matching entry from the map if one exists.

+> **Tip:** Combine `--set-teams-*` with `--create-teams` to ensure the team exists on the Veracode platform before it is referenced in workflow files.
+Without `--create-teams`, you are responsible for creating teams on the platform manually or through other automation before scans run.

 ---